tylerpcarter/inls161/index.md

 ---
 layout: default
-title: About
+title: INLS161-001 Summer II 2015
 ---

 #Welcome to INLS 161-001

-This site houses the course files and syllabus for INLS 161-001.
+This site houses the course files and syllabus for INLS 161-001, Tools for Information Literacy.

 The course runs from 22 June 2015 to 27 July 2015.
 The full site and syllabus will be available one week before the class begins.